mpv-player/mpv/DOCS/interface-changes.rst

 ::

  --- mpv 0.12.0 ---
+    - remove --use-text-osd (useless; fontconfig isn't a requirement anymore, and text rendering is also lazily initialized)
     - some time properties (at least "playback-time", "time-pos", "time-remaining", "playtime-remaining") now are unavailable if the time is unknown, instead of just assuming that the internal playback position